Implementing a policy

 - Such a clause would make addenda unnecessary for authors and publishers, and cost the publisher nothing.

 - MIT pioneered a technique for tracking stories about how users are using articles from its repository.
 Harvard and perhaps others have copied the technique as well.
-The technique is to inject an extra page at the front of the PDF of a distributed article (which the repository may already be doing to provide citation and licensing information.)
+The technique is to add an extra page to the front of the repository copy an article.
+(Some repositories already add such a page to provide citation and licensing information.)
 The new page requests optional information about the users, why they need the article or how they plan to use it, and any thoughts they want to share on how open access helps them.
-The page links to a web form to provide the statement.
+The page links to a web form for willing users to fill out.
 The MIT language is:

 The MIT Faculty has made this article openly available.
 Please share how this access benefits you.
 Your story matters.

 - The stories can then be compiled and shared.
 For example, see the stories from MIT and Harvard.

 Return to the table of contents.